swisspol/Recipes/Lemon Chiffon Cake.md

 9. With spatula, scoop one third of the whites onto yolk mixture and fold in gently
 10. Fold in remaining whites until combined
 11. Pour batter into springform pan
-12. Bake until an inserted cake tester is clean (45 to 55 minutes)
+12. Bake until an inserted cake tester is clean (50 minutes or more)

-*Let cool on wire racks, then remove pan sides and peel off parchment paper.
+*Let cool on wire racks, then remove pan sides after running a thin knife around the sides and peel off parchment paper.
 If needed, split into layers using a serated knife.*